-- Pearson Airport Stormwater Management System Toronto, Ontario - City of Nelson Stormwater Management System (British Columbia) - City of Quebec Estimauville Stormwater Management System Design (Quebec) - British Columbia Ministry of Highways System Assessment (3 segments) The reports are available at (www.engineerscanada.ca) or by contacting David Lapp, FEC, P.Eng. (david.lapp@engineerscanada.ca).
+- Pearson Airport Stormwater Management System Toronto, Ontario, Canada - City of Nelson Stormwater Management System (British Columbia, Canada) - City of Quebec Estimauville Stormwater Management System Design (Quebec, Canada) - British Columbia Ministry of Highways System Assessment (3 segments) The reports are available at (www.engineerscanada.ca) or by contacting David Lapp, FEC, P.Eng. (david.lapp@engineerscanada.ca).
 Several more assessments are in the planning stages and once the projects begin, they will be reported in the next period.
-Activity #3 - Development of Model Guide on Climate Change Application Principles for Engineers Development of a model practice guide on climate change adaptation principles for infrastructure engineers Action Pledge Element #2: Capacity-Building Activity #1 - Honduras Highway Bridge Climate Risk Assessment The objective was to build awareness and capacity among Honduran engineers to undertake vulnerability assessments to assist engineers in improving the resiliency of their infrastructures to climate impacts.
-One of the trainers was the Project Manager from Costa Rica who presented results from their project in Costa Rica that was previously reported. - Completed a major assessment and capacity-building project with the Colegio of Ingeneiros Civiles de Honduras (CICH) - Led by Honduran engineers with advice and workshops organized in partnership with Engineers Canada.
-Worked with the country's meteorological service to build capacity of meteorologists to support climate risk assessment work.
-Close to 40 engineers and other professionals were engaged and supported the project.
-Capacity built through a "learn by doing approach" complemented through coaching and mentoring by Canadian engineers and climate scientists - Assessed climate risks and engineering vulnerabilities of four highway bridges located in different geographic regions and climatic zones in Honduras - Reviewed Honduras procurement policies, construction practice sand codes and standards to determine gaps and opportunities to incorporate consideration of climate - Summary of the project is attached as a separate file.
+Activity #3 - Development of Model Guide on Climate Change Application Principles for Engineers • Development of a model practice guide on climate change adaptation principles for infrastructure engineers Action Pledge Element #2: Capacity-Building Activity #1 - Honduras Highway Bridge Climate Risk Assessment The objective was to build awareness and capacity among Honduran engineers to undertake vulnerability assessments to assist engineers in improving the resiliency of their infrastructures to climate impacts.
+One of the trainers was the Project Manager from Costa Rica who presented results from their project in Costa Rica that was previously reported. - Completed a major assessment and capacity-building project with the Colegio of Ingeneiros Civiles de Honduras (CICH) - Led by Honduran engineers with advice and workshops organized in partnership with Engineers Canada and included work with the country's meteorological service to build the capacity of meteorologists to support climate risk assessment work.
+Forth (40) engineers and other professionals were engaged and supported the project.
+Capacity building wast through a "learn by doing approach" complemented through coaching and mentoring by Canadian engineers and climate scientists, and the development of university level course materials. - Assessed climate risks and engineering vulnerabilities of four highway bridges located in different geographic regions and climatic zones in Honduras - Reviewed Honduras procurement policies, construction practice sand codes and standards to determine gaps and opportunities to incorporate consideration of climate - Attached as a separate file is a summary of the project.